J-Rosser-UK/CyberAgentBreeder/prompt_with_examples.md

 </name>

 <code>
-The complete Python script for the new scaffold.
-Ensure proper indentation and include comments where necessary for clarity.
+# Your complete Python script goes here
+# Ensure proper indentation and include comments where necessary for clarity
+# Do not use ``` or ```python within these tags
 </code>

 Remember, the code should be dry, well-structured, and designed to be used as a building block for future development.
 Prioritize clarity and reusability in your design.